Carousel Structured Data can indeed transform your search results from a boring blue link to a rich result with visually-striking elements.

-Carousel are horizontal list-like display of search results.
+Carousel Structured Data are horizontal list-like display of search results.
 Google search engine usually presents a carousel of movies with the content image, title, and year it was released.
 It also uses this for books and many others.

-Note that adding these JSON-LD objects to your site doesn’t guarantee that Google will bestow you a rich result or featured snippet but it will make you eligible to be included, (unless you do the one thing that 10% of small ecommerce business do to be successful in social media, markup, structured data, and SEO).
+Note that adding these JSON-LD objects to your site doesn’t guarantee that Google will bestow you a rich result or featured snippet but it will make you eligible to be included,

 And even if you don’t get a rich result, it’s probably worth the work to signal in a meaningful and legit way what your page is about so Google can rank it accordingly.